Master Plan Grant

 Important information and dates

-For schools planning to prepare a Master Plan for use in the 2026 capital application round, it is advisable that grant requests be submitted via the March 2025 round, to allow adequate time for the completion of the master planning process.
+For schools planning to prepare a master plan for use in the 2027 capital application round, where inclusion of a master plan becomes mandatory, it is advisable that grant requests be submitted via the March 2026 round.
+This is to allow adequate time for the completion of the master planning process.

 Key documents

-There are many documents and resources available to assist applicant schools to complete the application for a capital grant.
+There are many documents and resources available to assist applicant schools to complete the application for a Master Plan Grant.
 Understanding the application process can also benefit the accuracy and quality of information provided by the school through the application process.

 Grant administration

-An agreement will be forwarded to the Approved Authority by QIS BGA through the GMS Client Portal immediately after the advice of Ministerial approval.
+For successful applicants, an Agreement will be provided via the GMS by QIS BGA immediately after the advice of Ministerial approval.

-Once the claim is made, schools will complete documentation provided by the BGA via the GMS Client Portal, where the schools external accountant confirms that grant monies were spent only on the approved project.
+Once the claim is made, schools will complete documentation provided by QIS BGA, where the schools External Qualified Accountant will confirm that grant monies were spent only on the Approved Project.